Tools-Security-Integrations/AbuseIPDBwithWAZUH/README.md

 We target Original rule.id to extract "data.win.eventdata.destinationIp" : 61605

+Note: Create account on abuseIPDB plateform and get your API key because we need this key in our script.

 step 1.
 Create a script in  /var/ossec/etc/lists/(new folder)/fetch_abuseipdb_blacklist.sh

 Step2: Give exicutable permission permission to the script